uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 5. Click "+ Create Key Pair"

-    1. Opens a download file dialog box in your browser to download a `pem` file containing the secret private key.
+    1. Opens a download file dialog box in your browser to download a file containing the secret private key.
+The file may have extension `.pem` or `.crt` depending on your operating system.
-    2. Download the `pem` file.
-For security reasons this will be your only chance to ever obtain the private key from OpenStack.
+    2. Download the private key file.
+For security reasons this will be your only chance to ever obtain the private key from cloud.rc.
+If you lose this file you will have to generate a new Key Pair.
-    3. Failing to download the `pem` file now means a new key pair will need to be created.

         ![!Download File dialog on Firefox for Windows.
 The file being downloaded is my_key_pair.pem. ><](./images/key_pairs_003.png)

-    4. Redirects to the "Key Pairs" page.
+    3. Redirects to the "Key Pairs" page.
-    5. There should be a new entry in the table.
+    4. There should be a new entry in the table.

         ![!Key Pairs page.
 The Key Pairs table has one entry labeled my_key_pair. ><](./images/key_pairs_004.png)